 By means of data fusion it was possible to obtain a propagated orbit of the Chinese station and derive internal TLEs that the operation center used to task sensors as well.

-Taking as reference the JSpOC TLEs, Figure 13 depicts the range between the propagated TLEs and the ISOC predicted orbit.
+Taking as reference the JSpOC TLEs, the following picture depicts the range between the propagated TLEs and the ISOC predicted orbit.